WWE Spoilers: Edge, Brock Lesnar, Undertaker Scheduled For Go-Home Episode Of ‘Raw’ Prior To ‘WrestleMania 36’

 WWE Champion Brock Lesnar Appears One More Time

 Before putting his WWE title on the line against Drew McIntyre, the “Beast Incarnate” has something to say.
-Although he will likely have Paul Heyman speaking for him, whatever it is that’s going to be said will most likely be impactful.
+Although he will probably have Paul Heyman speaking for him, whatever it is that’s going to be said will most likely be impactful.
 Fans tuning in to Monday Night Raw might see an early preview of the two mastodons getting into it before colliding this weekend.

 Becky Lynch Wants The Final Word